 fbpx Skip to main content

-The Greene Space’s Artist-in-Residence program hands the mic to ambitious artists, curators and collectives in the New York metro area who are eager to connect with live audiences, creating something new together in real time.
+The Greene Space’s Artist in Residence program hands the mic to ambitious artists, curators and collectives in the New York metro area who are eager to connect with live audiences, creating something new together in real time.

-See a list of our past Artists-in-Residence below and view their series archives.
+See a list of our past Artists in Residence below and view their series archives.

-Leadership support for The Greene Space’s Artist-in-Residence program is provided by the Jerome L. Greene Foundation.
+Leadership support for The Greene Space’s Artist in Residence program is provided by the Jerome L. Greene Foundation.
 Additional support is provided in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and the Howard Gilman Foundation.

-Our artists-in-residence must…
+Our artists in residence must…

 • Be based in the NYC metro area